 Plan on budgeting about $10,000 to $15,000 to start your photography business.

 Beyond equipment, software and services, there are some other important aspects to consider when launching a photography business.
 The following are important elements to plan for when you begin trying to generate leads and accepting jobs.

 Your branding and reputation

-Your person and gear: If you work with people, you are your brand.
+- Your person and gear: If you work with people, you are your brand.
 Even the little things affect your reputation, and most of your business will come by word-of-mouth referrals.
 When you go to a shoot, dress appropriately.
 Iron your shirt.
 Wash your car.
 Be organized.
 Bring your own water and snacks.
 Charge your electronics.
-Thank-you and referral gifts should be classy.
+Thank you and referral gifts should be classy.
 Being ready shows respect and professionalism.

-Being timely: Always arrive to the shoot early, and don’t fail to deliver your product when promised.
+- Being timely: Always arrive to the shoot early and don’t fail to deliver your product when promised.
 Print out directions so you don’t get lost.
-Ensure that your clients understand your production schedule and how long it will be for them to receive their proofs and final product, and stick to your agreements.
+Ensure that your clients understand your production schedule and how long it will be for them to receive their proofs and final product and stick to your agreements.
 Answer phone calls and emails in a timely manner.

-Online: Anonymity is nearly impossible these days.
+- Online: Anonymity is nearly impossible these days.
 Many potential clients will be searching for you and your work online.
-The images you post online should not only be high-quality but also the kind of images you want to be taking to attract the kind of work you want to be doing.
-Avoid contentious social media posts, and keep your language positive.
-Keep your LinkedIn profile and contact information on all sites up-to-date.
+The images you post online should not only be high quality but also the kind of images you want to be taking to attract the kind of work you want to be doing.
+Avoid contentious social media posts and keep your language positive.
+Keep your LinkedIn profile and contact information on all sites up to date.